spraakbanken/sparv-docs/manual_eng.md

 or the entire text (e.g. readability metrics or name tags) are shown as XML tags in the table.

-By pressing the **XML** button above the result table you can download a completed analysis in XML format.
+By pressing the **XML** button above the result table you can download the analysis in XML format.

 ![A completed Sparv analysis](https://svn.spraakdata.gu.se/sb-arkiv/pub/dokumentation/sparv/img/sparv_resultat_en.png){width=550px style="margin-left: 10px;"}